svviz/svviz/docs/commandline.rst

 - chromosome (column 0)
 - start coordinate (column 1)
 - SVTYPE=INS;END=<end coordinate> (column 7)
-- the inserted sequence must be specified:
+- the inserted sequence must be specified either:
-    - either in column 4 (alt allele)
+    - in column 4 (alt allele)
     - or by specifying MEINFO=<seqName>, and passing the ``--fasta insertionSequences.fasta`` command-line argument containing seqName
     - optional coordinates within the insertionSequences.fasta file can be specified as MEINFO=<seqName,start,end,strand>
 - END=end coordinate can optionally be specified to make a compound deletion/insertion event